-Poor stress responses may lead to obesity in childrenFebruary 15th, 2013 in Overweight and Obesity /
+Poor stress responses may lead to obesity in childrenFebruary 15, 2013 in Medicine & Health / Overweight and Obesity

 Children who overreact to stressors may be at risk of becoming overweight or obese, according to researchers at Penn State and Johns Hopkins University.